Jornal da Record: History

 On July 11, 2011, the newscast began to be presented at 19:40, coming out of the direct confrontation with the Jornal Nacional.
 During October 2011, Record transmitted the Pan American Games in Guadalajara, and Jornal da Record has to be presented at 18.20; with Ana Paula Padrão and the staff assembled in Guadalajara bringing the news of the day of the competition, and, Celso Freitas in São Paulo presenting a summary of the news from Brazil and the world.
 After the end of the transmissions of the multi-sport event held in Guadalajara, Mexico, the television news was re-presented at 8:30 p.m., again confronting the Jornal Nacional.

 Record ended gradually with the rotation of presenters on Saturdays in Jornal da Record.
 It started from February 11, 2012, when Eduardo Ribeiro became effective in presenting JR the last day of the week, ending the rotation of male anchors.
 Later, it was the turn of the end of the rotation of female anchors; on January 12, 2013 the journalist Carla Cecato became double with Eduardo Ribeiro on Saturdays, but left the function to return to the Foreign Brazil in early 2014.
 Janine Borba, Thalita Oliveira and Adriana Araújo occupy the position.

 On March 20, 2013, Ana Paula Padrão presented for the last time JR. She canceled the contract signed in 2009 that would have another month.
 Journalist Adriana Araújo, who preceded Ana Paula in the women's presentation of Jornal da Record, was effective and rejoined with Celso Freitas on March 26, 2013.

 On March 23, 2015, Jornal da Record went to the late opening of 20:30.
 The station is criticized for broadcasting the news after all the other major networks on prime time.
 On November 18, 2015, R7, Record's journalism portal, an online version for the newscast, JR Online, to be presented every Wednesday, always after the end of the issue on TV.

-On September 17, 2018, after nine years, Jornal da Record gets new graphics and scenario, which is the new newsroom of RecordTV.
+On September 17, 2018, after nine years, Jornal da Record gets new graphics and set, which is the new newsroom of RecordTV.